 We move forward to the modern day.
 How long will the cliched group of tweenagers last?
 They may be enthusistic at off-road racing, but they are led by an archaeology professor who believes the legends.

-The scenery is amazing, but the story soon gets taken over by the TV-budget CGI SPFX.
+The scenery is amazing, but the story quickly gets taken over by the TV-budget CGI SPFX.

 The staff eat poisoned meat, and turn into cannibalistic monsters.
 The inmates (including Elizabeth Harnois - playing a teenager despite having hit thirty) have to fight for their lives.